•

 • Content: A paper that focuses on proposing new relationships among constructs.
 The article should seek to bridge existing theories in interesting ways, link work across disciplines, and broaden the scope of the audience’s thinking.

 • Abstract: No more than 250 words.
-Structured with paragraphs labeled: Purpose, Methods, Results, Conclusion
+Structured with paragraphs labeled: Purpose, Conceptual Framework/Argument Development, Implication for Practice/Education/Policy, Discussion/Conclusions

 • Content: Brief report articles are similar to original research in that they follow the same rigor and format but are designed for small-scale research or research in early stages of development.
 These types of articles may include: